irishcoders/memory-games/README.md

 ## Technologies and Languages Used

+- [Code Institute Template](https://github.com/Code-Institute-Org/ci-full-template) was used to develop this app
 - [Codeanywhere](app.codeanywhere.com) was used as the IDE in the development of this app
 - [JavaScript Tutor](https://pythontutor.com/javascript.html#mode=edit) was used to test out the codes on each stages during the development of this app.
 - [HTML](https://www.w3schools.com/html/) is the programming language used in writing the structures for several part of the game including the Main homepage, the Flag Game home page, Math Game Home page and the registration page.